merry555/FibVID/README.md

 ## Note
-This dataset is temporary opened for conference submission judge.
+This dataset is temporarily available for the conference submission judges.